BottyBott/wavefunction-now/notebooks/README.md

    - Simulates sequential Stern–Gerlach measurements.
    - Demonstrates collapse-induced correlations for aligned and orthogonal axes.

+7. `density_matrix_decoherence.ipynb`
+   - Evolves an amplitude-damped qubit with Lindblad master equations and quantum trajectories.
+   - Mixes in detector inefficiency and dark counts to show how density matrices drive realistic click statistics.

 Each notebook emphasises that detectors record binary events and the wave function is the blueprint that predicts their correlation structure.